See wildlife in mid Wales- autumn and winter

 With mountains, riversides, and Wales' own Lake District, the Elan Valley, to explore, along with interesting market towns, there is a habitat for everyone here.

-For walks in mid Wales, see our own page of downloadable walks, or Leaping Stiles or the Knighton website.
+For walks in mid Wales, see our own page of downloadable walks, or Mid Wales My Way or the Knighton website.
 There are some brilliant cycle routes too.
 And for an inspiring demonstration of all things friendly to the environment visit the Centre for Alternative Technology.

 Ten things to see in mid Wales in autumn and winter-